 Lee’s father was released from prison when he was fourteen years old.
 A year later, they moved to Los Angeles to begin a new life.
 His father noticed his passion for fighting and brought him to the Broadway Boxing Gym.
 Lee began training with Derrick “Papa Bear” Harris.
 At the time, Lee only had 4 amateur fights but wanted to spar with the pro boxers at the gym, so he would tell them he had 300 amateur fights —gaining him the notorious nickname “Mr. 300.”
 His main focus was to go straight into pro boxing.
 At age nineteen, Lee participated in the 2012 Golden Gloves Tournament but ultimately lost during the finals.

-Lee has knocked down anyone and anything that has stood in his way to create a brighter future for him and his family.
+Lee has knocked down many barriers that have stood in his way in order to create a brighter future for him and his family.
 He keeps himself motivated by reading inspirational books from authors, such as, Robert Greene and Pablo Coelho.
 He is a music lover and an aspiring businessman with a clothing line in the works.

 If Lee could be described in just one word, that word would be “ambitious.”
 There’s nothing that he can’t overcome in the ring that’s any worse than the adversity he’s faced in his personal life.
 Whenever he looks back to where he started and where he is now, he becomes restless and determined to continue climbing his way to the top.
 For Lee, there is no going back.
 There’s only now, and what the future holds.